5 ways for students to participate in the ANCC

 Student Networking Event

-Representatives from different segments of the Canadian feed industry will discuss their career experiences in a live panel discussion.
-Afterwards, students will participate in small discussion groups where they will have the opportunity to ask questions to each panelist.
+Representatives from different segments of the Canadian feed industry discuss their career experiences in a live panel discussion.
+Afterwards, students participate in small discussion groups where they have the opportunity to ask questions to each panelist.

 ANAC Scholarship